Milestone toward an ECRIPAC accelerator demonstrator

-\textit{Acknowledgments --} We would like to express our sincere gratitude to Patrick Bertrand, a retired theoretician at the GANIL facility, for his valuable insights and extensive information regarding the early investigations of the ECRIPAC accelerator concept, which occurred during the nineties.
+\textit{Acknowledgments --} We would like to express our sincere gratitude to Patrick Bertrand, a retired theoretician at the GANIL facility, for his valuable insights and extensive information regarding the early investigations of the ECRIPAC accelerator concept.